Costa Rica vs. Mexico: Which Country Should I Visit on Vacation?

 A woman in a blue helmet ziplining through a lush green rainforest in Costa Rica.

-Costa Rica is filled with gorgeous natural scenery that is the perfect launching pad for adventures like ziplining, hiking, and white-water rafting.
+Costa Rica is filled with gorgeous natural scenery that is the perfect launching pad for outdoor excursions and adventures like ziplining, hiking, and white-water rafting.

 One of the most popular national parks in Costa Rica is Manuel Antonio National Park, where visitors can spot wildlife, like monkeys, and spend time hiking in the rainforest or surfing on Manuel Antonio Beach.
 Another famous national park is Monteverde Cloud Forest Reserve, where visitors can enjoy fun activities, like canopy tours and ziplining while observing hundreds of exotic birds and other creatures native to this unique ecosystem.

-If you’d like to visit Costa Rica, we hope you’ll consider staying with us at Special Places of Costa Rica.
+If you’d like to travel to Costa Rica, we hope you’ll consider staying with us at Special Places of Costa Rica.
 We offer hundreds of vacation rentals, from spacious beachfront homes to luxurious private villas, to help you find the ideal place to stay in Guanacaste, Costa Rica.

-Browse our rentals to find the perfect “home away from home,” and contact us with any questions in the meantime.
+Browse our vacation rentals in Costa Rica to find the perfect “home away from home,” and contact us with any questions in the meantime.

 One Response